gauravearn/zenity-processid-application/README.md

 # zenity_processid_application
-when you start coding back in zenity before the glib and the gtk and want to text how much you remember, here it goes, a zenity based processid and it will kill automatically the process id after plotting.
+when you start coding back in zenity before the glib and the gtk and want to see how much you remember before taking on the vala or the gtk or the glib bindings, here it goes, a zenity based processid and it will kill automatically the process id after plotting.

 ![check](https://github.com/sablokgaurav/zenity_processid_application/blob/main/invoke_zenity_plotter.png)
 ![generate](https://github.com/sablokgaurav/zenity_processid_application/blob/main/plot_network.png)